-- In the absence of a principal market, in the most advantageous market for the asset or liability.
+- In the principal market for the asset or liability; or - In the absence of a principal market, in the most advantageous market for the asset or liability.

-The principal or the most advantageous market must be accessible to by the Group or by the Company.
+The principal or the most advantageous market must be accessible to by the Group.